-8.1 The Supplier shall own all Intellectual Property Rights in existence as at the date of this agreement and which are created in the provision of the Services.
+8.1 The Supplier shall own all Intellectual Property Rights in existence as at the date of this Agreement and any all Intellectual Property Rights that are created in the provision of the Services or outside this appointment.
 Nothing in this Agreement is intended to transfer any title, right or interest in such Intellectual Property Rights to the Customer.

 - 8.2 The Customer acknowledges that, in respect of any third party Intellectual Property Rights in the Services or Online Services, Customer’s use of any such Intellectual Property Rights is conditional on First Option obtaining a written licence from the relevant licensor on such terms as will entitle First Option to license such rights to Customer.